Communities

 • * Icecat is a completely free fork.
 It is in the user's interest to remove many "non-free" elements from Firefox, but some of them are necessary to use popular sites, so I wouldn't say this browser is practical for every day use.
 Its privacy enhancements beyond that can be replicated by configuring Firefox.
 It comes with an extension that attempts to block harmful Javascript, but this can be installed on Firefox as well.

-Suggested 7 months ago by mcp‭
+Suggested about 1 year ago by mcp‭